-Stocking shelves in the food pantry, greeting people at the door, giving rides, filling in anywhere there's a need, it doesn’t matter to Haas what she does.
+Stocking shelves, greeting people at the door, giving rides, filling in anywhere there is a need, it doesn’t matter to Haas what she does.

 “Once you have volunteered, you just keep coming back.
 I guess I’ve grown up with the organization,” she said.

 Haas got involved with TAP-IN through an aerobics class.